 The Ryzen 7 2700X also has a more compelling overall package.
 The AM4 platform is going to last for at least the next two year, giving you somewhere to go if you decide to upgrade later on down the line, and the chip itself also comes with a quality CPU cooler out of the box too.

-The second-gen Ryzen chips prove that AMD have been listening, and the fact that they’ve managed to whisk out the lumps in the Ryzen batter (mmm, pancakes…) and get it to market in a little over a year is mighty impressive.
+The second-gen Ryzen chips prove that AMD has been listening, and the fact that it managed to whisk out the lumps in the Ryzen batter (mmm, pancakes…) and get it to market in a little over a year is mighty impressive.
 It’s not just the 12nm chips which are lithe, the whole CPU side of the business seems to be too.
-They’ve been smart too holding back the inevitable Ryzen 7 2800X to combat whatever Intel can muster in response.
+AMD has been smart too holding back the inevitable Ryzen 7 2800X to combat whatever Intel can muster in response.

-I’m not surprised AMD are taking some of the Zen brains over to fix whatever’s gone wrong on the graphics side of the business if this is what they come up with.
+I’m not surprised AMD is taking some of the Zen brains over to fix whatever’s gone wrong on the graphics side of the business if this is what they come up with.